All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Potential for systemic effects may concern some patients

 Research demonstrates TB-500's unique mechanism of action.
-The peptide binds to actin monomers, facilitating cell movement and tissue remodeling (Goldstein et al., Annals of the New York Academy of Sciences, 2012).
+The peptide binds to actin monomers, helping with cell movement and tissue remodeling (Goldstein et al., Annals of the New York Academy of Sciences, 2012).
 This process enables damaged joint structures to rebuild more effectively than with localized treatments alone.

 Ideal Patient Profile: Severe joint degeneration cases, multiple joint involvement, patients who haven't responded to conservative treatments, athletes requiring rapid return to activity.